hbctraining/spatial_nanocourse/lessons/visium_hd.md

                             resolution = 0.5)
 ```

-Let's visualize the banksy clusters alongside the Seurat clusters for a side-by-side comparison:
+Let's visualize the BANKSY clusters alongside the Seurat clusters for a side-by-side comparison:

 ```